Bhattacharya-Lab/ProRNA3D-single/README.md

 ## Single-sequence protein-RNA complex structure prediction by geometric triangle-aware pairing of language models

-by Rahmatullah Roche, Sumit Tarafder, Bernard Moussad, and Debswapna Bhattacharya
+by Rahmatullah Roche, Sumit Tarafder, and Debswapna Bhattacharya

 Codebase for our protein-RNA complex structure prediction method, ProRNA3D-single.